 Banana Pi Pro Home Media Server Installer

 One of the best things about the Banana Pi is the ability to use a SATA port multiplier to connect multiple hard drives.
-For the 4 SATA hard drive BanaNAS home media server, I am using the JMB 321 port multiplier available on AliExpress which costs $29.00 including shipping and for the same price.
+For the 4 SATA hard drive BanaNAS home media server, I am using the JMB 321 port multiplier available on AliExpress which costs $29.00 including shipping.

 I found this 4 x 2.5″ bay ($30) which allows you to put 4 2.5″ hard drives into a single 5.25″ bay and a molex to DC power adapter to power the 4 hard drives in the bay.
 Now I won't be using multiple external USB drives which each take up their own power socket.